Art Farm’s Natural Building in Panama

 Farmer Lyn Bishop Shares Her Natural Building Journey

-Cultures around the world have been building with local material for centuries, and as I set off to create a more sustainable lifestyle, I wanted to do the same with natural building.
+Cultures around the world have been building with local material for centuries.
+As I set off to create a more sustainable lifestyle, I wanted to do the same with natural building.

-All of the structures on Art Farm are built primarily from local materials like clay, wood, and bamboo.
-The farmhouse is made from adobe brick, which creates a cool indoor climate even in the hot tropics.
+Art Farm in Panama is a fine place to start!
+The team at Art Farm are building all of the structures on the land from local materials like clay, wood, and bamboo.
+The farmhouse is made from adobe brick.
+This material creates a cool indoor climate even in the hot tropics.

 When Desiree Wells suggested that I cover the bamboo with cob during a visit, I thought, “What a great idea.
 Cob is one of the most ancient building techniques used around the world and across all climates.”

-The casita is tucked into a working orchard and food forest.
-It’s surrounded by avocado, mango, rambutan and citrus trees.
-Scattered around are pigeon pea, saril and yuca, and off in the far corners are young cacao seedlings.
+The casita sits tucked into a working orchard and food forest.
+Avocado, mango, rambutan and citrus trees surround it.
+Scattered around are pigeon pea, saril and yuca.
+Off in the far corners, are young cacao seedlings.

 The casita is a small accommodation tucked into the natural landscape.
 It’s intended to encourage reflection, relaxation and recharging of the mind, body, and spirit.
 Guests can participate in farm activities like harvesting fruit, winnowing cacao, or walking down to the river to swim.
 Our mission is to create a deliberate digital detox that encourages a natural dopamine boost inspired by the surrounding environment and abundant birdsong.
 Guests can expect to increase their mindfulness quotient substantially during their stay.